DreamerCollective/DreamerRoll/README.md

 that should start a local host with the port of 127.0.0.1:5173

-REMEMBER: the env. file should be like this if you don't have one create it.
+REMEMBER: the env. file should be like thi, if you don't have one create it.
 ```

 PRIVATE_POCKETBASE_URL='[PockbaseURL]'